Punjabi Mexican Americans

-Punjabi Mexican Americans are Americans with Punjabi and Mexican ancestry.
-The community, the majority of which is established by British Raj ruled Indian immigrants and localized to Yuba City, California, is a distinctive ethnicity holding its roots in a migration pattern that occurred almost a century ago.
-The first meeting of these cultures occurred in the Imperial and Central Valleys in 1907, near the largest irrigation system in the Western Hemisphere.
+Punjabi Mexican Americans or Punjabi Chicanos, originally Punjabi Mexicans, are a distinctive ethnicity holding its roots in a migration pattern that occurred since the British Raj.
+The first conglomeration of these cultures occurred in the Imperial and Central Valleys in 1907, near the largest irrigation system in the Western Hemisphere.
+The majority of them localized to Yuba City, California.

-Punjabi immigration
+History

 For decades in the British Raj colonial era (early 20th century), Punjabi farming families sent their sons out of Punjab to earn money.
 Intending to return to the Punjab Province, only a handful of men brought their wives and families.
 In the United States, however, due to changed immigration laws it was not possible for the families of Punjabi workers to join them.
 Beyond this, poor wages and working conditions convinced the Punjabi workers to pool their resources, lease land and grow their own crops, thereby establishing themselves in the newly budding farming economy of northern California.

-Mexican immigration

-Almost one million Mexican immigrants began entering the United States in the 1910s, shortly after the Mexican Revolution, with a large percentage arriving in families.
-A small number of these families picked cotton in fields farmed by Punjabi men.
-The Punjabi men are thought to have chosen women of Mexican ancestry for many reasons.
-Mexican women were considered brown, as were the Punjabi men; interracial marriage bans in California prevented Punjabis from marrying Black or White women but allowed them to marry Mexican women.
-Mexican women, much like the women of Punjab, covered their heads and bodies to protect themselves from the blazing sun while working in the fields.
-Mexicans and Punjabis shared a rural way of life, with similar types of food and family values, and thus maintained a similar material and social culture.
-Mexicans and Indians shared an initially lower class status in American society.